 Without hesitation, Luca and Lisa obliged.
 They were out the front door in seconds.

 Raymond got to his feet and pointed his weapon at the young teacher.
 “Why?
 Why would you do that?”

-She raised her hands as a white flag.
+She dropped the extinguisher with a loud clank and raised her hands as a white flag.
 “I’m sorry,” she said.
 “I’m not homophobic, I swear.
 But…It’s not right.
 Murder is wrong.
 You’re better than that.
 You’re better than them.”

 Raymond stared at her.
 Or perhaps through her.

 Raymond clicked back into reality and smiled.
 “Come on now, sweetheart.
 I’m not a monster.”
 Then he pointed the gun under his chin and squeezed down on the trigger.